facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 For speech models, please first follow the Data Preparation [here](baseline.md) except for the binarization step.
 After preparation, Only `$tgt` is need, which is the json file in the data directory (for example, dev.json)

-The state that server sent to client has the following format
+The state sent to the client by the server has the following format
 ```json
 {
   'sent_id': Int,